Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision

 \section{Introduction}

-Large multimodal models (LMMs)~\citep{liu2023visual, zhu2024minigpt, dai2023instructblip} have brought the new opportunity of solving vision-language tasks in a general-purpose manner, which are typically built by connecting a visual encoder and a large language model (LLM) and fine-tuned by visual instructions.
-Currently, one major challenge faced by LMMs is \emph{grounding}---the key ability of relating language components (\eg, noun phrases) to visual entities (\eg, objects) in a given image~\citep{yu2016modeling, krishna2017visual}.
-With the grounding ability, LMMs can lift the constraint of text-only responses and address more vision-language tasks in the real world.
+Large multimodal models (LMMs)~\citep{liu2023visual, zhu2024minigpt, dai2023instructblip} have brought a new opportunity to solve vision-language tasks in a general-purpose manner, which are typically built by connecting a visual encoder and a large language model (LLM) and fine-tuned by visual instructions.
+Currently, one major challenge faced by LMMs is \emph{visual grounding}---the key ability of relating language components (\eg, noun phrases) to visual entities (\eg, objects) in a given image~\citep{yu2016modeling, krishna2017visual}.
+With the grounding ability, LMMs can overcome the constraint of text-only responses and address more real-world vision-language tasks, such as robotics~\citep{gao2024physically, driess2023palm, szot2025grounding}.

-To equip LMMs with the grounding ability, the common belief is that \emph{additional supervision for grounding} is necessary, and corresponding architectural modifications need to be introduced.
-For instance, recent efforts extend the output modality from pure text to bounding boxes~\citep{chen2023shikra, peng2024grounding}, trace points~\citep{xu2024pixel}, or segmentation masks~\citep{lai2024lisa, rasheed2024glamm}, by 1) attaching additional modules to the vanilla LMM architecture, and 2) fine-tuning the LMM with grounding supervision.
-The grounding supervision originates from either re-purposing existing datasets that contain human-labeled object-level annotations or automatically annotating images using other models.
+To equip LMMs with the grounding ability, a common belief is that \emph{additional supervision for grounding} is necessary, and corresponding architectural changes must be introduced.
+For example, recent efforts extend the output modality from pure text to points~\citep{xu2024pixel, deitke2024molmo}, bounding boxes~\citep{chen2023shikra, peng2024grounding}, or segmentation masks~\citep{lai2024lisa, rasheed2024glamm}, by 1) attaching additional modules to the vanilla LMM architecture and 2) fine-tuning the LMM with grounding supervision.
+The grounding supervision originates from either re-purposing existing datasets with human-labeled object annotations or automatically annotating images using other models.